 Related: Do This Giant Set For Giant Gains

 When it comes to rectifying the situation, regeneration is the name of the game.
 For the most part, those MMA fighters the Gym Bro wants to emulate go hard, go home and get massages.
+Aside from looking good, having a well-balanced body means being able to move through a full range of motion.
 Wong suggests releasing your hip flexors with a foam roller and your pecs with a therapy ball.
 Not only will this improve your range of motion, it will also flush toxins from your muscles, saving you painful DOMs while boosting your bench press PB in the long run.

 You should also rejig your regime to emphasise your posterior chain: “For every one chest exercise, do three back,” says Wong.
 Having good posture will never be a negative.

 Hinge forward at the waist, knees slightly bent and back flat.
 Raise your arms over-head to form a Y-shape with your thumbs up (A).

 Then reach your arms to the sides for Mr T (B).
 That’s one rep.